Quick Verdict: Deceptive Marketing and a "Wine Salesman" Reality

 Felix makes numerous mistakes that even beginner traders would not make (such as calculating his expected profit using the maximum loss number, instead of the premium collected).

 I do not believe that Felix actually trades, instead I believe he only engages in hypothetical trading.
-He also never shares his trading statements.
+He also never shares his verified trading statements.

 6) Who is Felix Prehn?
 (The “Wine Salesman” Reality)

-He is also described as an artist:
+He is described as an artist:

 German artist Nikolas Prehn is internationally known for his appreciation and wonder of the natural world.